 Industrially farmed foods of today have significantly lower nutritional content than they did 100 years ago, with lower concentrations of protein, minerals, and vitamins.
 These changes are partially a result of breeders focusing on yield over nutrition.
 The way these plants are farmed is also usually a monoculture that relies on heavy use of fertilizer and other techniques that dilute the nutrition of these plants.
 That's not usually a problem for a home gardener who is growing food to feed their family.

 A garden filled with heirloom fruits, grains, and vegetables is a step back in time, but in a very good way.
-It’s a wonderful experience to eat the foods that your grandparents ate - and maybe even their grandparents, too!
-That connection to the past is especially important when you’re considering growing in a survival situation.
-Some heirlooms are thousands of years old, and that’s a humbling and hopeful connection to the past that can help to ground you.
-It is important to remember other people have found ways to thrive in hard times, and that’s why you’re here today!
+It's a wonderful experience to eat the foods from heirloom plants that your grandparents ate - and maybe even their grandparents, too!
+That connection to the past is especially important when you're considering growing in a survival situation.
+Heirloom plants have a rich history.
+Some heirloom plant varieties are thousands of years old, and that's a humbling and hopeful connection to the past that can help ground you.
+It is important to remember other people have found ways to thrive in hard times, and that's why you're here today!
 Drawing from the wisdom of the past can start with growing the same seeds they grew, using a lot of the same gardening techniques.

 Better Crop Survival

-Speaking of gardening techniques, heirloom seeds were often developed to survive emergencies that can cause crop failure.
+Speaking of gardening techniques, heirloom plants were often developed to survive emergencies that can cause crop failure.
 Over the ages, gardeners who developed heirloom varieties of seeds would use the natural properties of the plant to work for them.
-They would save the seeds from their best plants that survived and even thrived in times of drought, disease, pests, and competition from weeds.
+They would save the seeds from their best plants that were disease-resistant and survived drought, pests, and competition from weeds.

-Growing your food, especially from seed, is almost always less expensive than buying it at the grocery store.
+Growing your food supply, especially from seed, is almost always less expensive than buying it at the grocery store.
 But did you know that heirloom seeds are usually the least expensive garden seeds for sale?
-The shortcut of hybrid seeds comes at a premium price, in part because of the difficulty in breeding them from different parent varieties.
+The shortcut of hybrid varieties comes at a premium price, in part because of the difficulty in breeding them from different parent varieties.

 A Longer Harvest